agilegardenclub/public-garden/README.md

  * `datamodel/`: This directory implements a simple mockup of a backend database.
 It includes mockups of individual collections (i.e. chapters.js, gardeners.js, etc.) as well as higher level singleton classes that process the collections for use by components (i.e. ChapterOverview.js, GardenOverview.js).
  * `css/`: This directory contains automatically generated custom Bootstrap theme definition.
 It is regenerated each time the system is started.
 Do not edit this directory; to change the theme, edit the files in `scss/`.

+There are two different ways to familiarize yourself with the code:

+  1. *UI, Top-Down*:  Start with `src/index.js`, then look at `src/App.js`, then follow the component hierarchy down.
+That shows you the structure of the UI and how the components compose together to form the page.

+  2. *Data, Bottom-Up*: Another way is to follow the data.
+Start in the `src/datamodel/` directory, and look at the lower case files (`chapters.js`, `gardeners.js`, `gardens.js`, etc.) Then see how these mockups of MongoDB-style collections are wrapped in that directory by capitalized classes (`ChapterOverview.js`, `GardenOverview.js`, etc.) Singleton instances of these classes are exported and then used by components (`ChapterOverviewCard.js`, `GardenOverviewCard.js`) to display the data.

+### Images

+Please crop all images to be exactly 600px wide and 400px high.
+This eliminates layout irregularities.

 ### Suggested workflow

 If you are making significant changes, please consider the following workflow: